michaelmeng998/htn-2020-backend/readme.md

-# Hack the North 2020 Backend
+# Hack the North 2020 Backend Challenge

 :rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker::rice_cracker:

 (This repo contains a sqlite + Flask install.
 The current directory is mounted as a volume under `/home/api` so that you do not have to rebuild the image every time.
 Building and running the image will start the Flask server on port 5000.)

-#Documenting Design Decisions
+# Documenting Design Decisions

 1. For **database design descisions**, look at the database_design word document in the **/design_doc directory in this repo**